privacygmail cleanupemail security

 Active privacy violations:

-• Sells to NielsenIQ - And other data brokers and market researchers
+• Sells to NielsenIQ: and other data brokers and market researchers

 What they actively collect and sell: